-II.
-Organization
+2. Organization

-The Committee shall consist of three or more independent directors, as determined from time to time by the Board.
-Each member of the Committee shall be "independent" and qualified to serve on the Committee pursuant to the requirements of the NYSE, and any additional requirements that the Board deems appropriate.
+The Committee shall consist of three or more independent directors, as determined from time to time by the Board based on the recommendation of the Company's Nominating and Corporate Governance Committee.
+Each member of the Committee shall be "independent" and qualified to serve on the Committee pursuant to the requirements of Rule 10A-3 of the Exchange Act, and of the NYSE, and any additional requirements that the Board deems appropriate.
 Each member of the Committee must be financially literate, as such qualification is interpreted by the Board in its business judgment, or must become financially literate within a reasonable period of time after his or her appointment to the Committee.
 At least one member of the Committee must be designated by the Board to be the "audit committee financial expert," as defined by the SEC pursuant to the Sarbanes-Oxley Act of 2002 (the "Act").